 "Lisa, I won the first match and was up 18-12 in the second.
 I just needed three points to close it out.
 But I got anxious.
 I hit the bird into the net and then out.
 He got momentum, I got frustrated, I ended up losing the tournament.
 Lisa, I need more mental strength."

 Can you see Branden's MAJOR problem? ...
 What is he missing?

 He is doing what 97% of athletes do.
 He is thinking about the fact that he got nervous and choked and he is putting himself down for choking.

 He forgot to ask WHY he got so nervous.
-If you try to fix your sport mental game without answering this question first, you will spin your wheels forever.
+If you try to fix your mental sports game without answering this question first, you will spin your wheels forever.

-Turns out his opponent was a long time rival.
+It turns out his opponent was a long-time rival.

 Branden beat him five months ago by moving him around the court.
 See, Branden is a smart player.
-He is quick.
-He specializes in exhausting the other player so he cannot get shots back.
+He is quick and specializes in exhausting the other player, so he cannot get shots back.

 That is how he won five months ago.
 But then the inevitable happened.